Asking a question

 The dates for future all council meetings can be found on the meeting calendar.

-Questions for Council Meetings must be received by the Chief Executive by 10.00 am on the Tuesday before the meeting.
-They cannot be submitted more than three weeks before a Council meeting.
+Questions for Council Meetings must be received by the Chief Executive by 10am on the sixth working day before the date of the Full Council meeting.
+They cannot be submitted more than two weeks in advance of a Council meeting.

 Thirty minutes or a maximum of nine questions, whichever is reached first, is allowed for questions from Sutton residents at the start of the Council meeting.
 Up to two questions may be asked by a Sutton resident or a person who owns or manages a business in Sutton only.